-It's a couple of days past the glorious holiday, Easter, and Easter lilies still need a little indoors.
+It's a couple of days after the glorious holiday, Easter, and Easter lilies still need a little sunshine indoors.
 After they are done blooming, you can plant them in your garden in a sunny spot, if you live in area where they can survive.

 Fortunately, I do, and it's wonderful to see the fragrant trumpets blooming outside, heralding summer has arrived.
 The Lillium longiflorum will grow quite effortlessly outdoors and will return year after year since they are a bulb plant.